mistraltechnologies/smog/README.md

       ));
 }
 ```
-Suppose instead of depositing the money in Tracy's account, we withdrew it.
+Suppose instead of depositing the money in Tracy's account, we accidentally withdrew it.
 The test would fail and the output would look like this:
 ```
 java.lang.AssertionError:
 Expected: is a Transfer that (has fromAccount (an Account that (has owner ("fred") and has balance (<50>))) and has toAccount (an Account that (has owner ("tracy") and has balance (<150>))))
      but: toAccount.balance was <50> (expected <150>)
 ```
-Or we may have stored the first constructor argument as both the 'from' and 'to' accounts.
+Or we may have stored the first constructor argument as both the 'from' and the 'to' accounts.
 We would then see:
 ```
 java.lang.AssertionError:
 Expected: is a Transfer that (has fromAccount (an Account that (has owner ("fred") and has balance (<50>))) and has toAccount (an Account that (has owner ("tracy") and has balance (<150>))))